 What you actually need to be doing is putting events, tasks and other things into your diary as an actual appointment.
 It is also about putting your non-negotiables in your diary first!

-This will stop you from accumulating a never-ending to-do list because each task is now in the diary as an appointment.
-It will help with your time management and prioritisation of tasks by stopping you from cramming too much in to your day.
+This will stop you from accumulating a never-ending to-do list, because each task is now in the diary as an appointment.
+It will help with your time management and prioritising of tasks by stopping you from cramming too much into your day.

 A lot of time management gurus advocate putting the most urgent things you need to do at the top of your to-do lists for effective time management.
 I have always disagreed with this one.
 Successful time management, after all, is about forward planning and being organised.

-And finally, this is the biggest mistake busy people make all the time when it comes to their time management – they don’t look after your wellbeing.
-This used to be me as well and this is something I’ve hugely had to learn over the last 12 months.
-You HAVE to put your wellbeing first because actually, it’s good for time management.
+And finally, this is the biggest mistake busy people make all the time when it comes to their time management – they don’t look after their health.
+You HAVE to put your health first, because actually it’s an important part of your time management.

 Successful time management is about forward planning, having the foresight and being organised.
-Running around in a panicked frenzy doing the urgent things and ‘firefighting’ is not great time management (nor great for your blood pressure!).
-Let us learn to diarise our to-do-list, improve our planning, know what to prioritise, don’t forget your non-negotiables and remember that good time management requires you to look after your health.
+Running around in a panicked frenzy doing the urgent things and ‘firefighting’ is not great time management, and not great for your blood pressure either!
+Let us learn to diarise our to-do-list, improve our planning, know what to prioritise, don’t forget the non-negotiables, and remember that good time management requires you to look after your health.

 Have you ever wondered what does it take to successfully work from home?
 My latest book is a hands-on guide for everyone working at home.
 It will show you in easy to read tips how to work from home, whilst staying productive, healthy and sane.